shawnbrown/datatest/docs/tutorial/introduction.rst

 **************

 When validation fails, a :class:`ValidationError <datatest.ValidationError>`
 is raised.
 A ValidationError contains the differences detected in the *data* under test.
-To demonstrate this, we will used the same tests shown in the previous example but the *data* values will contain errors---these errors will trigger test case failures.
+To demonstrate this we will reuse tests from before, but this time the *data* will contain invalid elements which will trigger test case failures.

 In the following test, we assert that *data* contains all of the elements in the required set: